Kong/docs.konghq.com/STYLEGUIDE.md

 always use “and” in content, only use “&” in titles with two items that have always had it or in product names

 ### API
-all upper case; if referring to an entity, use Services and Routes instead
+All upper case; if referring to an entity, use Services and Routes instead

 ### Basic Auth, Basic Authentication
 Use proper case, abbreviate if the context permits.
 Only use lowercase with a hyphen in code/config samples